 What’s Your Level Of English?

-If English isn’t your first language, you’ll usually have to show evidence of your level of proficiency to get onto a course such as the CELTA or work for certain companies or platforms.
+If English isn’t your first language, you’ll usually have to show evidence of your level of proficiency to get onto a course such as the CeOLT or CELTA, or work for certain companies or platforms.

 The requirement is usually C1 level.
 So if you’re not there yet, then you’ll need to work on your English skills first.
 And getting to an advanced level can take some time depending on where you’re starting from.